xbeat/Machine-Learning/README.md

 Self-attention is a fundamental mechanism in modern deep learning architectures, particularly in transformer models.
 By representing self-attention as a directed graph, we can gain insights into its inner workings and visualize the relationships between different elements in a sequence.

+## File Handling in Python

+Opening a File

+Python's file handling capabilities allow you to interact with files on your system.
+To begin working with a file, you need to open it using the `open()` function.
+This function takes two main arguments: the file name and the mode in which you want to open the file.
+The mode determines whether you can read from or write to the file.

 ## Harnessing K-means Clustering for Advanced Data Analysis in Python

 Introduction to K-means Clustering